Back in the Game (2013 TV series): Broadcast

 In Canada, City simulcast the ABC broadcast, which debuted on the same day as the American broadcast.
 In Australia, the series aired on the Nine Network, and debuted on April 9, 2014, where it was originally advertised under the title Mum (the spelling of 'Mom' in Australian English) but later reverted to the original title.
 In India the show airs on STAR World Premiere HD.
 In New Zealand, the series premiered on TV2 in 2014.
 In the United Kingdom, the series premiered on ITV2 on January 20, 2014.
-The series will be syndicated on TBS on August 25, 2014.